TBS Compact Westminster KJV – Review

 The first is a page that shows the shortened version of the information found on the back of the box and also has the photo from the front of the box.

-Next is a 1.5-page essay on the importance of the reformation and the affect it had on Bible translation.
+Next is a 1.5-page essay on the importance of the reformation and the effect it had on Bible translation.

 Following this is another page that talks about translations from the reformation and a 2-page timeline of reformation Bibles.